-Completely new sport facilities were built in the years leading up to the games and changed the landscape of the city.
+Completely new sports facilities were built in the years leading up to the games and changed the landscape of the city.

-The London based firm Wilkinson Eyre designed the largest part of the Olympic park, a conjunction of 3 arenas all holding different sporting events.
-He gave the master plan to local firm Arqhos Consultoria e Projetos, who brought the vision to live.
+The London based firm Wilkinson Eyre designed the largest part of the Olympic park, the conjunction of 3 arenas all holding different sporting events.
+He gave the master plan to local firm Arqhos Consultoria e Projetos, who brought the vision to life.

 21. Las Vegas

 Vegas is known for its extravagance and excess but before there was gambling and a second Eiffel Tower, the desert town was merely there for necessity.

 A few hotels were built as a stopover for trade routes across the state and with the business came the customers.